Tourism in the Philippines: Arts and crafts tourism

 Arts and crafts tourism in the Philippines has recently expanded following several attempts to establish a cultural renaissance.
 The country was conferred its first UNESCO Creative City through Baguio in 2016.
 Other arts and crafts centers are in Manila, Quezon City, San Fernando City, Iloilo City, Angono, Santiago, Cebu City, Basey, Davao City, Lake Sebu, Angeles City, Vigan, Basco, Zamboanga City, Marawi, Tugaya, Cotabato City, Sariaya, Tagbilaran, and Dumaguete.

 Pilgrimage

 The Philippines is the Catholic pilgrimage capital of Asia, possessing hundreds of olden churches, most of which were established between the 15th to 19th centuries through the earthquake baroque architecture.
 Historic mosques, temples, and indigenous places of worship such as dambanas are also present throughout the country.
-Popular pilgrimage sites in the country include Paoay Church, Quiapo Church, Manaoag Church, Taal Basilica, and Naga Cathedral.
+Popular pilgrimage sites in the country include Antipolo Church, Paoay Church, Quiapo Church, Manaoag Church, Taal Basilica, and Naga Cathedral.

 Festivals

 The country has thousands of festivals, most of which are annual spectacles.
 Each of the festivals, locally known as fiesta, have different traditions at play, and may be religious or secular in nature.
 Among the most popular include the Ati-Atihan Festival of Aklan, Sinulog Festival of Cebu, the Dinagyang Festival of Iloilo, the Panagbenga Festival of Baguio, the Moriones Festival of Marinduque, and the MassKara Festival of Bacolod.